eilertsu/PackChicken/README.md

 - 🔄 Updates Shopify with tracking numbers and fulfillment status
 - 💸 Works with **Shopify Basic** — no paid apps required
 - ⚙️ Simple configuration via `.env` file
-- 📬 Optional email ingestion for automatic order triggers
+- 📬 Bring labels can be auto-downloaded after booking

 ---